ishtiaqhimel/notes/kubernetes/kubernetes.md

 - can store different information about the object in annotations
 - works like sort of comments .
 Build, release or image information like timestamps, release ID, registry address can be recorded in annotations

+**Pods**
+- the smallest deployable units of computing that you can create and manage in Kubernetes
+- a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers
+- The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a container
+- A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.
+- Each Pod is assigned a unique IP address.
+Containers inside a Pod can communicate between each other using localhost.
+Containers are not in same Pod can communicate using Pods IP addresses.
+- Pod is not a process but environment for running containers
+- Usually we don't need to create Pod manually.
+Deployment, StatefulSet and DaemonSet manages pods.
+PodTemplates are specification for creating Pods and are included in workload resources such as Deployment, StatefulSet, DaemonSet.
+- When the pod template is updated, the controller creates new pod based on updated template and replace the existing one.